-The Kemper plant will be a leader in providing clean, safe power.
-Because emission controls are built into the plant and closely monitored throughout the coal gasification process, the project will have fewer sulfur dioxide, particulate and mercury emissions than traditional coal technology.
+The Kemper project will be a leader in providing clean, safe power and will have fewer sulfur dioxide, particulate and mercury emissions than traditional coal technology.

-After locally mined lignite is gasified, three byproducts, carbon dioxide, ammonia and hydrogen sulfide, will be removed from the gas stream.
-The project will capture at least 65 percent of the carbon dioxide produced, with resulting carbon emissions comparable to a similarly sized natural gas plant.
+After locally-mined lignite is gasified, three byproducts - carbon dioxide, ammonia and hydrogen sulfide - will be removed from the gas stream.
+The project will capture at least 65 percent of the carbon dioxide produced.

 The Kemper plant site will be a zero liquid discharge facility, which means none of the water used to generate electricity will end up in surrounding streams and rivers.
-Mississippi Power will use the best, least cost and most environmentally friendly option for supplying cooling water to the Kemper County energy facility.
-Mississippi Power has signed a contractual agreement with the City of Meridian for the majority of its treated effluent supply.
-In October 2012, the city's treated effluent began flowing to the plant site.
-It fills a nearly 90-acre reservoir which holds about 50 days' worth of water.
+Mississippi Power has signed a contractual agreement with the city of Meridian for its treated effluent supply.
+The city's treated effluent fills a nearly 90-acre reservoir, which holds 50 days worth of water.